matwilso/matwilso.github.io/_posts/gpt-sim.md

 In terms of optimization processes, if evolution of humans worked, deep learning of neural networks should definitely work.
 Evolution puts a certain type of optimization pressure on organisms to survive and reproduce.
-These training processes are putting what seems to be an equally powerful optimization pressure on the neural networks to accurately predict the future (next word).
+These AI training processes are putting what seems to be an equally powerful optimization pressure on the neural networks to accurately predict the future (next word).
 Evolution turned out in the specific case of homo sapiens to squeeze human-level intelligence out of this by chance, over billions of years.
-I don't see any obvious irreparable reason that these AI training processes can't do the same thing using a different objective.
+I don't see any obvious irreparable reason that these AI training processes can't do something equally impressive using a different objective.
 In fact, it seems more straight-to-the-point in the AI training case;
-predicting the future is probably puts a more direct pressure on intelligence capabilities.
+predicting the future probably puts a more direct pressure on intelligence capabilities.
 Plus AI training benefits by bootstrapping from human artefacts and ingenuity.

-And as we keep improving these systems, where do the capabilities stop?
+As we keep improving these systems, where do the capabilities stop?
 Before the model starts probing deeper into human motivations?
 Discovering that it is experiencing a training process?
 Discovering that it can do better at its objective by influencing its data sources?

-It now also seeems pretty clear to me that we should actually be worried about these questions.
+It now also seeems pretty clear that we should actually be worried about these questions.
 Starting now (the second best time to plant a tree).

-It makes me think we need to start thinking much more about safety / alignment, and about the future we want.
+It makes me think we need to buckle down more on safety / alignment, and thinking hard about the future we want.
 Start [pulling some fire alarms](https://intelligence.org/2017/10/13/fire-alarm/#:~:text=There's%20no%20possible%20sign%20short,5%2C%20or%202%20years%20away.&text=So%20there%20isn't%20going,Period.).
 Start working more on issues of bias and bad sources of data, to protect against our YouTube-GPT becoming an anti-Vax Flat-Earther.
 Start learning how to optimize for human preferences rather than cold fixed objectives.
 Personally, probably start at least becoming more familiar with the ML biases, human-computer symbiosis, and AI safety literatures as a first step.